algolia/instantsearch/docgen/src/guides/v3-migration.md

 * `reset.template` => `templates.reset`
 * `reset.cssClasses.root` => `cssClasses.reset`

-Finally, `autofocus` is now set to `false` by default and does not support the `auto` value anymore.
+Finally, `autofocus` is now set to `false` by default and does not support the `"auto"` value anymore.

 #### CSS classes